-Are you good at listening?
+I want you to sincerely ask yourself, are you good at listening?
 What are your listening styles?
 There are three main styles:

-It is important to discover what is not being said, what has been considered irrelevant or perhaps too painful or uncomfortable to communicate (“I can’t go on like this any longer,” “I am a failure”, “I will never recover from this”).
-It is also about exploring, challenging people’s generalizations (“I should have known better.
-All women are basically whores who use sex for personal gain,” “Men just want no-strings-attached sex”) and possible distortions (“My boss and coworkers don’t care about me as a person, only about my productivity and contribution to the bottom line,” “I am so stupid for this to have happened”).
+It is important to discover what is not being said, what has been considered irrelevant, unworthy of consideration or perhaps too painful or uncomfortable to communicate (“I can’t go on like this any longer,” “I am a failure”, “I will never recover from this”).
+It is also about exploring, challenging people’s generalizations and biases (“I should have known better.
+All women are basically whores who use sex for personal gain,” “Men do not want to marry or stable relationships anymore, they just want no-strings-attached sex”) and possible psychological pitfalls, exaggerations, and distortions (“My boss and coworkers don’t care about me as a person, only about my productivity and contribution to the bottom line,” “I am so stupid for this to have happened to me”).

 Teacher: “If I have understood you correctly, you are very concerned about your child’s academic performance because he is not studying much.”

 Mother: “I’m not sure if you can grasp what a tough time I’m going through with my son.
 He goes out with his friends and has been getting drunk for the last year and a half.
 I am really desperate, I don’t know what I can or should do.
 I am very afraid every time he goes out.
 I’m scared that one day I will receive a call either from the hospital or the police.”

 Teacher: “I see that you are very worried and distressed about your son.
 I’m really sorry.”

 You can also open and explore new possibilities (“If you try… what would happen?”).
 It is about inviting them to explore new ideas, suggestions, and solutions, draw their own conclusions and making them responsible for their own decisions: “So, what do you think is your best bet?”
 “What are the pros and cons of each option?”
 “What are the benefits and possible risks?”
 “What are you going to do?”